Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The exclusion property

 \section{The exclusion property}

-Consider a a list of $n$ weights and a binary tree $T$ that has the following properties: \begin{enumerate} \item The $n$ leaves of $T$ correspond to the given $n$ weights. \item The value of an internal node of $T$ equals the sum of the weights of the leaves of its subtree. \item For any level of $T$, let $y_1,y_2,y_3\dots$ be the nodes of that level in non-decreasing order with respect to their values.
-Then, $y_{2i-1}$ and $y_{2i}$ are siblings for all $i \geq 1$. \end{enumerate}
+Consider a binary tree $T$ whose leaves correspond to a list of weights, such that the value of an internal node of $T$ equals the sum of the weights of the leaves of its subtree.
+Assume that the nodes of $T$ are numbered, starting from $1$, in a non-decreasing order by their values.
+We may assume that the values are distinct, as otherwise we may use a lexicographic order to distinguish between equal values.
+The {\it sibling property}, introduced by Gallager \cite{g,v}, states that a tree that corresponds to a prefix code is a Huffman tree if and only if the nodes numbered $2i-1$ and $2i$ are siblings for all $i \geq 1$.
+The sibling property can be alternatively formulated as:

-We define the {\it exclusion property} \cite{be,be2} for $T$ as follows: $T$ has the exclusion property if and only if the values of the nodes at a level are not smaller than the values of the nodes at the lower levels.
+\begin{enumerate} \item The nodes at each level of $T$ can be numbered in non-decreasing order of their values as $y_1,y_2,y_3\dots$, such that $y_{2i-1}$ and $y_{2i}$ are siblings for all $i \geq 1$. \item The values of the nodes at a level are not smaller than the values of the nodes at the lower levels. \end{enumerate}

-\begin{lemma} \cite{be} Given a prefix code whose corresponding tree $T$ has the aforementioned properties, the given prefix code is optimal and $T$ is a Huffman tree if and only if $T$ has the exclusion property. \end{lemma}

-\paragraph{Proof.} First, assume that $T$ does not have the exclusion property.
-It follows that there exist two nodes $y$ and $y'$ respectively at levels $\eta$ and $\eta'$ such that $\eta<\eta'$ and $value(y)>value(y')$.
-Swapping the subtree of $y$ with the subtree of $y'$ results in another tree with a smaller external path length and a different list of levels, implying that the given prefix code is not optimal.